 Where you place your generator matters for both performance and cost.
 Our team will help you find the perfect spot, one that’s stable, level, and has good drainage to protect your investment.
 It also needs to be accessible for future generator maintenance.
 A simple tip to keep costs down is to place the generator as close as possible to your existing electrical meter and natural gas line.
 The shorter the distance, the less trenching and materials are needed for the connections.

-Electrical Upgrades and Transfer Switches
+Electrical Work and Transfer Switch Costs

 The core of your generator system is the Automatic Transfer Switch (ATS).
 This device is the brain that detects a power outage and switches you over to generator power in seconds.
 This is intricate work that requires a licensed professional to integrate the ATS with your home’s main electrical panel, similar to other complex electrician repairs.
 Attempting this as a DIY project is not only dangerous but will also void your generator’s warranty.